The Top 8 things to ask an Accountant before You hire them for your Business…

 If you’re selling products through affiliates, you might have to pay sales tax on those products wherever they’re sold.
 This is a tricky area of e-commerce business taxes.
 A CPA will help discern what legislation your state has and file accordingly.

 It’s also important to note that many states have set laws about when sales tax is applicable based on sale thresholds.
 For example in Virginia, “Marketplace facilitators and remote sellers that have economic nexus in Virginia (i.e. more than $100,000 in annual Virginia gross sales or 200 or more transactions to Virginia customers) must register to collect and pay sales tax starting July 1, 2019.” (tax.virginia.gov)

 So, if you were selling products to consumers in Virginia, you wouldn’t have to worry about paying sales tax until your sales reached that threshold.
 Every state’s limit changes over time, so you’ll want to make sure you stay on top of where every state you have sales in stands.

 Hiring an E-Commerce Tax Professional

 Once you determine that hiring a tax professional is right for you, you’ll want to select one based on their training, background, and license.
 There are many different types of tax professionals.
 Specifically, look for Certified Public Accountants, or CPAs.
-They are certified by the state and are generally highly trained.
-CPAs are also required to undergo continued education.
+Certified by the state and generally highly trained, CPAs are also required to undergo continued education.
 This is crucial in making sure your tax professional stays up to date with the various sales tax regulations.

 Of course, CPAs come in a variety of specializations, so be sure the one you choose has e-commerce tax experience.
 E-commerce business taxes are complicated and confusing, even for the most seasoned business owners.
 Leave the DIY for other areas of your business.
 Don’t waste time and energy muddling through the tax laws for each state.
 Hire a tax professional to stay compliant, and restore peace of mind.